benjymous/annotations/sandman/sandman.09.md

 - #### Panel 2-3

   This has the flavor of one of Kipling's Just-So stories.
+In The Sandman Companion, Gaiman states that this is here to signal to the reader that the original story has decayed over time.

 ### Page 11